Components of Flax Seed

 Omega-3 fatty acids posses many benefits including anti-inflammatory properties and normalizing heartbeat.
 Diets rich in omega-3 fatty acids reduce the rate of heart attack, strokes, abnormal heart rhythms and regulates your cholesterol.

-High source of omega-3 in Flax Seeds helps to lower the blood pressure and blood cholesterol, slows the development of plaque in arteries and lessens the chance of sudden cardiac death in people with heart disease.
+High source of omega-3 in Flax Seeds helps to lower blood pressure and blood cholesterol, slows the development of plaque in arteries and lessens the chance of sudden cardiac death in people with heart disease.
 Many studies have shown that deficiency in this type omega-3 fatty acids called alpha-linolenic acid (ALA) can result in brain deformities.
 This type of fat is said to condition the visual and cerebral abilities.

 Flax seeds actually have a pretty healthy Omega-6 to Omega-3 ratio, especially when compared to other seeds and nuts.
 Due to high content of omega-3 fatty acids, flax seeds have a lower ratio of omega-6 to omega-3 ratio than many other oil seeds.
 A lower ratio of omega-6 to omega-3 fatty acids has been linked to a lower risk of various chronic diseases.2) Rich source of Lignans